sagemath/trac_to_gh/Issue 7162.md

 # Issue 7162: maybe remove linking xpm into gd

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7162

 Original creator: was